 Our Nannies do not charge their time for attending interviews, but it is appreciated if you offer to reimburse any travelling costs on presentation of a receipt.

-This is particularly important when booking a Maternity Nurse as, if she is booked, and your baby hasn’t arrived, she will require 50% of her full fee for each week she has to wait.
+This is particularly important when booking a Maternity Nurse as, if she is booked, and your baby hasn’t arrived, she will usually require 50% of her full fee for each week she has to wait.
+Do look at her contract.
 This is expensive for you, but also awkward for the Maternity Nurse and can lead to difficult situations when your baby does finally arrive.
+This does not apply to Night Nannies.

 Generally speaking, the Maternity Nurse won’t be booked up with her previous client right until the start date of her job with you, so there is a degree of flexibility should your baby arrive early.
 This is the advantage of using an agency, just call your region and they will usually be able to parachute someone else in if required.